-The primary criterion for the award of Swift time is that both Chandra and Swift data are required to meet the scientific objectives of the proposal.
-Swift time will not be awarded without accompanying Chandra observing time.
 The Swift Project is making up to 300 ksec of Swift observing time available to such joint science proposals.
 Coordinated observations are allowed, if judged feasible.
-Chandra Cycle 15 is expected to overlap with Swift Cycles 9 (2013 April through 2014 March) and 10 (2014 April through 2015 March).
+Chandra Cycle 16 is expected to overlap with Swift Cycles 10 (April 2014 through March 2015) and 11 (April 2015 through March 2016).

-Proposed Swift time may be time-constrained, including coordinated and monitoring observations, and Targets of Opportunity, if full justification is included in the proposal.
+Proposed Swift time may be time-constrained, including coordinated and monitoring observations, and Targets of Opportunity.
 Note that proposed Swift observing time can include monitoring that precedes, follows and/or (for TOOs) triggers Chandra observing time.
-Any constraints on the proposed Chandra observations must as usual be specified in Chandra RPS forms, and fully justified in the proposal.